UFL-Autonomy-Park/apark_wiki/docs/homebrew/radio-and-rc-setup.md

 - A 3-wire servo cable or 3 appropriately colored Dupont cables.
 - The correct receiver firmware `.frk` file downloaded from [https://www.frsky-rc.com/](https://www.frsky-rc.com/) and placed on the transmitter's SD card in the `[FIRMWARE]` folder.

+> **Note: Verify Your Firmware File.** The firmware file for the X8R receiver is **different** from the one for the transmitter's internal XJT module.
+They are not interchangeable.
+Flashing the wrong firmware to the receiver can prevent it from binding or render it inoperable.
+Always double-check that you are selecting the `X8R` firmware file (and not the `XJT` file) before you select "Flash external module."

 **Procedure:**
 1. Power everything off.
 Ensure the receiver is disconnected from the flight controller.
 2. Connect the servo cable to the receiver's S.Port (not S.BUS or any PWM channel).